megahall/sdn_sensor/README.md

 IPFIX, sFlow, and TCP and UDP Syslog protocols.

-All traffic inspection results are processed using event correlation, aggregation, deduplication, summarization, charting, reporting, and logging, as part of a high performance analytics stack, which is capable of handling 300,000 or more events per second, even in a laptop system.
+All traffic inspection results are processed using event correlation, aggregation, de-duplication, summarization, charting, reporting, and logging, as part of a high performance analytics stack, which is capable of handling 300,000 or more events per second, even in a laptop system.